Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Then we have our mission briefings," Caruthers surmised.
 "Can communications be disrupted from the Farthrow facility?"

-"No. The network is robust, we would need to seize…" Meereo counted on his paws quickly, then gave up. "...numerous key facilities all over the planet.
+"No. The network is robust, we would need to seize..."
+Meereo counted on his paws quickly, then gave up. "...numerous key facilities all over the planet.
 All of them are NOCs and can quickly assume control of the local networks."

 "Dozens?
 Hundreds?"